Thomas Wriothesley, 1st Earl of Southampton: A confident counsellor

-Wriothesley disliked the arrogant, swaggering Earl of Hertford; they had long been enemies.
+Wriothesley disliked the arrogant, swaggering Edward Seymour, 1st Earl of Hertford; they had long been enemies.
 Wriothesley and Secretary Paget tried to effect a necessary reconciliation, which prompted the former to step down.
 Hertford was sent north to fight the Scots when on 22 April 1544, Lord Audley died, leaving Wriothesley to be appointed Lord Chancellor the next month, at a time when Gardiner's power was waning.
 Ever the unscrupulous schemer, Wriothesley was purposely chosen to keep both papists and reformists at bay.
-The King relied heavily on his aristocratic friends Suffolk and Wriothesley to secure a balance of power in the Privy Chamber.
+The King relied heavily on his aristocratic friends Charles Brandon, 1st Duke of Suffolk and Wriothesley to secure a balance of power in the Privy Chamber.
 So the King prepared an invasion of France, much to the nobility's approval.
 Wriothesley was created Baron Wriothesley of Titchfield in 1544.
 But as Lord Chancellor he became notorious for torturing Anne Askew, a self-confessed Protestant, personally operating the wheel on the rack.
-The Catholic faction was determined to root out heresy, suspecting Queen Catherine's influence over the royal children.
-When Gardiner tried to arrest Surrey's friends with Wriothesley's support, the earl was severely reprimanded by the King.
+The Catholic faction was determined to root out heresy, suspecting Queen Katherine's influence over the royal children.
+When Gardiner tried to arrest Surrey's friends with Wriothesley's support, the Earl was severely reprimanded by the King.
 On 6 July 1546 the King moved to Greenwich Palace; with the conservatives holding the Secretaryship, Chancellor, and with leading privy councillors, they tried to make further arrests.
-Wriothesley secured the royal warrant for Catherine's arrest but when he went to present it to the king, he was despatched by the King as "Arrant knave!
+Wriothesley secured the royal warrant for Katherine's arrest but when he went to present it to the King, he was despatched by the King as "Arrant knave!
 Beast!
 Fool!", a humiliation especially damaging given that his faction was already in decline.
 By September 1546 they were outnumbered by the reformists; his hatred for Hertford had deepened.
 Privy Council meetings broke out into fisticuffs.
-The Lord Chancellor conducted French Lord Admiral Claud d'Annebaut to Hampton Court for a royal audience.
+The Lord Chancellor conducted French Lord Admiral Claude d'Annebaut to Hampton Court for a royal audience.
 He accompanied the royal progress and joined the hunting at Windsor, but Wriothesley had lost control of the Privy Chamber.
 Speechless and overcome with grief, Lord Chancellor Wriothesley could do nothing to prevent Hertford from taking control in defiance of the late King's will.